adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Are you unhappy, little girl?"
 "Very!" was the reply; "I am lost."

 "So are we," said Dorothy; "but we don’t cry about it."
-"I’ve never been lost before," murmured the dainty maid-

-en, "and I’m worried and afraid."
+"I’ve never been lost before," murmured the dainty maiden, "and I’m worried and afraid."

 "You were dancing," remarked Dorothy.